ZSMerge: Zero-Shot KV Cache Compression for Memory-Efficient Long-Context LLMs: Introduction

 \section{Introduction}

-The advancement of the Transformer architecture has brought about revolutionary changes in handling sequence data, with large language models (LLMs) being a prime illustration.
-LLMs have achieved significant progress, surpassing humans in diverse applications.
-However, handling long contexts has posed challenges, particularly the linear expansion of the KV cache in proportion to the sequence length.
-For instance, the deployment of a Llama 2 7B model consumes 26GB of memory.
-When the token length reaches 32K, the 32G of memory occupied by the KV cache becomes the main memory consumer.
-This, along with the quadratic computational complexity, has impeded LLM integration and performance, spurring research on optimizing the KV cache for enhanced inference efficiency.
+The advancement of the Transformer architecture has revolutionized sequence data processing, with Large Language Models (LLMs) being a prime illustration \citep{vaswani2017attention}.
+LLMs have achieved remarkable progress, surpassing human performance in diverse applications.
+While multi-turn dialogue and long-context understanding are critical scenarios~\citep{yi2024survey,gao2023self,li2023loogle,liu2024lost}, handling extended sequences remains challenging due to the linear expansion of the Key-Value (KV) cache, which stores intermediate attention keys and values during generation to avoid redundant computations~\citep{kwon2023efficient}.
+For instance, deploying a LLaMA2-7B~\citep{sarah2024llama} model will consume about 26GB of GPU memory; when the token length reaches 32K, the KV cache alone occupies 32GB of memory, becoming the primary memory consumption.
+This, along with the quadratic computational complexity, significantly restricts LLM integration and performance, thus motivating recent research efforts toward optimizing KV cache utilization for enhanced inference efficiency \citep{zhang2024unifying,sun2024shadowkv,wang2024squeezeattention}.